See complete list of LearningLife courses.

 We’ll begin in the classroom with a lecture that defines what mushrooms are, surveys the species found in the region, and details the characteristics essential to species’ identification.

 Because spending time in the field is the best way to advance your knowledge, the next session will have you foraging at William O’Brien State Park.
 Mushroom identification is a tactile and sensory experience, so we’ll spend time observing, touching, and smelling specimens, all of which can help to distinguish species.

 And finally, the taste test!
 We’ll meet at the Campus Club where chef Beth Jones will prepare small plates that feature locally sourced wild and cultivated mushrooms.
 In addition to offering tips on how to use mushrooms in your own kitchen, the soirée will include a visit from a gourmet mushroom cultivator who will discuss the ins and outs of the ever-expanding local mushroom industry and other fun(gi) surprises.

 Throughout the evening, there will be a cash bar featuring a variety of wines, beers, and cocktails with suggested pairings for the courses.
 Tuition includes food.

 Required: Kathy Yerich and Teresa Marrone, Mushrooms of the Upper Midwest: A Simple Guide to Common Mushrooms (Adventure Publications, 2014).

 Beth Jones, executive chef, Campus Club, University of Minnesota, honed her cooking skills and became a proponent of the local foods movement while at Lucia’s in Minneapolis.
-She has been with the Campus Club for nine years.
+She has been with the Campus Club for 12 years.